notanerd314/Coding-Buddy/README.md

 ```
 If you couldn't, go to this [**website**](https://www.pygame.org/wiki/GettingStarted) for more help.

 Then press the green **Code** button, and choose **Download ZIP file**.
-Next, extract the file and open the `coding-buddy.py` file.
+Next, extract the file and open the `coding-buddy.py` in the folder `Coding Buddy` file.
 If it's not running then you haven't installed pygame.

 # How to customize
 The `settings.ini` file is used for customizing **Coding Buddy**.
 Open it and then edit the settings.